keatmin/golang-learning/gowtests/README.md

 ## Maps
 1. Use `err.Error()` to get string of err
 2. t.Fatal() will exit and stop, useful to avoid panic in the next steps
-3. An interesting property of maps is that you can modify them without passing as an address to it (e.g `&myMap`)
+3. An interesting property of maps is that you can modify them without passing as an address to it (e.g. `&myMap`)
 4. A `nil` map behaves like an empty `nil` but attempting to write to a `nil` map will cause a panic.
 Never initialize an empty map variable
 ```golang
 var m map[string]string